mcol/caught-by-the-fuzz/README.md

 The `CBTF` package implements a very simple mechanism for fuzz-testing functions in the public interface of an R package.

-Fuzz testing helps identify functions lacking sufficient argument validation, and uncovers sets of inputs that, while valid by function signature, may cause issues within the function body.
+Fuzz testing helps identify functions that lack sufficient argument validation, and uncovers sets of inputs that, while valid by function signature, may cause issues within the function body.